 The good news is that since we contribute to students learning helplessness, we as powerful educators can help them unlearn it.
 In other words, for students to unlearn helplessness, we as facilitators/teachers need to relearn helpfulness.
 But how can we resist jumping in to help students as soon as their hands go up?
 How can we give students time to learn more independently and still get through the curriculum?
 And how can we prevent students from becoming so frustrated that they shut down or disrupt class?

-Join me for a provocative and practical day filled with ideas that create student-centered classrooms where struggle is normalized and mistakes are celebrated.
+Join me for a provocative and practical day filled with ideas that create student-centered classrooms and distance learning environments where struggle is normalized and mistakes are celebrated.
 Classrooms where students are engaged and empowered as self-reliant and collaborative learners.
 Classrooms where students develop the academic skills and character traits required for success both in and out of school.
 Classrooms where students exude confidence, pride, and fulfillment as they learn and grow to their potential.

 Who Should Attend